pulse2percept/pulse2percept/benchmarks/README.rst

 to the byte.

-**Time depends on runner load.** The minimum over many rounds may drift between runs of unchanged code, so we set a generous threshold to catch 20% regressions instead of every tiny performance change.
+**Time depends on runner load.** The minimum over many rounds may drift between runs of unchanged code, so we set a generous 2x threshold to catch major regressions instead of every small performance change.

 Both checks also require an absolute change, not just a ratio, since some benchmarks are small enough (a 0.2 ms build, a 0.08 MB prediction) that a large